0xW1LD/0xw1ld.github.io/_posts/2025-04-20-administrator.md

 > Take note to ensure your password aligns with the password policy, this isn't hard as if it doesn't align you'd get errors.

 I'm not a massive fan of using a changed password and suspect it will get cleaned up in a while so let's grab a TGT.

+> These steps as I will soon learn aren't necessary as all I need is his password to access ftp.
+But it's good to keep in mind nonetheless.

 ```bash
 getTGT.py -dc-ip "10.10.11.42" "administrator.htb"/"benjamin":"P@ssword"
 Impacket v0.13.0.dev0+20250107.155526.3d734075 - Copyright Fortra, LLC and its affiliated companies